MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-oc-disable-csw.md

 ## Next steps

-For information migrating from Omnichannel for Customer Service to Customer Service workspace, go to [Migrate from Omnichannel for Customer Service to Customer Service workspace](migrate-oc-to-csw.md)
+For migration information, go to [Migrate from Omnichannel for Customer Service to Customer Service workspace](migrate-oc-to-csw.md)